tarosky/taro-ad-fields/readme.md

 As far as we konw, **NO**.
 But nothing is perfect.
 This plugin allows you to save Javascript like Google Adsense code, so please be careful about who can edit your ad.
-You cam customize the capability for ad fields by hooking `taf_post_type_args` filter.
+You can customize the capability for ad fields by hooking `taf_post_type_args` filter.

 ## Screenshots